 Cycling is one of the cheapest ways to get around.
 Compared to driving, the cost of a bike and general maintenance is minimal.
 By cycling short distances instead of driving or taking the bus, you will not only save money on transport costs, you can also save money on your gym membership.

 You could even learn to maintain your bike yourself.
-The cycling Hubs across the Tees Valley all offer access to free or low cost Dr Bike sessions and basic cycle maintenance.
+The Active Travel Hubs across the Tees Valley all offer access to free or low cost Dr Bike sessions and basic cycle maintenance.

 Stay fit and healthy, and feel younger